jackdewinter/pymarkdown/docs/advanced_scanning.md

 be used to handle exceptions, not to handle the general case.

 Now, that being said, I am willing to be influenced on this topic.
-But as a starting point, this is where I landed.
+But as a starting point, this is where I initially landed.